arashadbm/Query-Extensions_Win_Xamarin/README.md

 2. Copy paste the classes of QueryExtensions PCL inside your solution (along with the license).

 ###Sample
-To see the library in action, pull the source code and check WindowsPhoneRTSample which has a page which calls GetRecentPhotosRequest to show recent photos.
+To see the library in action, pull the source code and check WindowsPhoneRTSample which has a page which calls GetRecentPhotosRequest to show recent photos of Flicker.

 ###Usage